 Some of the places we may visit are:

-Canna, the Small Isles: We can set sail for the scenic anchorage at Canna and its neighbouring Sanday.
-There are seabirds galore on the island's high sea cliffs - puffins, shags, razorbills, black guillemots, Manx shearwaters - and breeding there, in the high crags, are sea eagles.
+Canna, the Small Isles: Canna is possibly the most beautiful of all the Small islands.
+There are seabirds galore on the Canna's high sea cliffs - puffins, shags, razorbills, black guillemots, Manx shearwaters - and breeding there, in the high crags, are sea eagles.
 There are two lovely beaches, three churches, a tiny ruined castle and a population of less than 20!
-A short climb up Compass Hill gives wonderful views of Isle of Skye and our destination, the islands of the Outer Hebrides.
+A short climb up Compass Hill gives wonderful views of Skye and our destination, the islands of the Outer Hebrides.

-Lochboisdale, South Uist: We can explore the incredible endless beaches and flower-rich Machair of the islands of South Uist and then Benbecula and North Uist.
+Lochboisdale, South Uist: We can explore the incredible endless beaches and flower-rich Machair of the islands of South Uist, Benbecula and North Uist.

 Lochmaddy: Situated on North Uist, Lochmaddy is the island’s main village.
 The village was probably settled by the Norse and at one time was a base for seventeenth century pirates!